Car InsuranceGroup Checker

 Location

-Where you live and park your car affects risk assessment and premium costs.
+Where you live and park your car affects risk assessment.
+Urban areas with higher crime and accident rates typically result in higher premiums.

 No Claims Bonus

-Each claim-free year builds your no-claims discount, reducing premiums significantly.
+Each claim-free year builds your no-claims discount, which can reduce premiums significantly over time.

 Driving Convictions

-Points on your license and driving convictions can significantly increase premiums.
+Points on your licence and driving convictions can significantly increase premiums, sometimes more than the car's group rating alone.

 Annual Mileage

-Higher annual mileage means more time on the road and greater risk, increasing costs.
+Higher annual mileage means more time on the road and greater risk exposure, which can increase your costs.

 Policy Options